Vehicle Registration

 See the provisions below regarding repayment or remission of tax on certain hybrid electric vehicles, flexible fuel vehicles, plug-in hybrid electric vehicles and certain electric motorcycles.

-The Vehicle Registration Tax maybe be repaid subject to certain conditions upon the vehicle being permanently exported and removed from the state.
+The Vehicle Registration Tax may be repaid subject to certain conditions upon the vehicle being permanently exported and removed from the state.
 The amount of Vehicle RT to be repaid is calculated by reference to the open market selling price at the time of the examination.
-Examination is required.
-An charge is payable.
+The examination is required.
+A charge is payable.

 A person may be authorised by the Revenue to manufacture, distribute, deal in, deliver, store, repair and modify unregistered vehicles or convert registered vehicle.
 The Revenue may prescribe conditions of authorisation.
 The authorisation may be varied or revoked subject to procedures.